Balsamic Glazed Meatloaf + Video

 Instructions

-- In a small bowl, combine 2 tablespoons ketchup, 1/2 tablespoon balsamic vinegar and 1/2 tablespoon brown sugar.
-Mix well with a fork.
-Apply glaze evenly to the top of your meatloaf.
+- Make the Glaze: In a small bowl, combine the remaining 2 tablespoons of ketchup, 1/2 tablespoon balsamic vinegar, and brown sugar.
+Stir until smooth.

 Video